Cosmideus/Cosmideus/README.md

 <h2 align="center">About</h2>
 <h4 align="center">
 I like to code.
-I am currently an enthusiast, currently working on my skillset and knowledge to put it to better use.<br />In a nutshell I code, draw, trade and write.
+I am currently an ML enthusiast, working on my skillset and knowledge to put it to better use.<br />In a nutshell I code, draw, trade and write.
 Let's compound 1% everyday.
 </h4>